Meritocracy in College Admissions

 Girresch: OK.
 That makes sense.
 And what about the downsides of an admission system based on merit?
 What are those?

 Leukhina: Well one potential downside is that with more meritocracy there is concern that we would be promoting more income inequality and perhaps propagating income persistence across generations.
 And the premise here is that observable measures of ability such as high school GPA, for example, correlate positively with parental income, right?
-In the data if you look at high school GPA it’s going to positivity correlate with family income.
+In the data if you look at high school GPA it’s going to positively correlate with family income.
 So with more emphasis put on high school performance, which happens with meritocratic admissions system, students from wealthier families would be taking those limited spots in higher-ranking universities.
 And to the extent that low-income students also desire those spots, those students would be worse off.
 So if the policy objective is to promote earnings equality or even more directly equality of access to higher-quality schools than alternative admission schemes would, perhaps, be more effective at achieving those goals.
 So, in fact, this is our objective in this paper that we are working on, it’s to quantify that efficiency inequality trait.
 In other words, we ask if we make admissions less meritocratic how much efficiency would we lose exactly and how effective would such policy be at reducing inequality?

 Girresch: So I want to come back to trade-offs in inefficiency and inequality, but first could you give us a sense of which students may actually be hurt by the current meritocratic admissions system that we have in the U.S?